Skip to content

 Log the given computation graph by tracing it with the given data.

-Alternatively, loggers may choose to log the graph using TorchScript or other mechanisms.
+Alternatively, loggers may choose to log the graph using TorchScript, run it on the given data, or use any other mechanism they see fit.

 Parameters: